Worcester, Bosch Group: Product portfolio

 Worcester's gas, oil and LPG ranges consist of regular boilers, combination boilers and system boilers; these are wall-hung, floor-standing or externally sited.

 Worcester's solar water heating range was released in 2005, with the ground source heat pump range being released in 2007 and the air source heat pump range being released in 2008.

 Installation

 Worcester operates a loyalty scheme known as the Worcester Accredited Installer scheme.
 Worcester Accredited Installers "specialise in Worcester products and can offer extended warranties" and benefit from features such as the online 'Find an Installer' search.
 Worcester Accredited Installers are experienced in fitting Worcester products but are not employed by Worcester.
 Worcester specifies that all members of the Worcester Accredited Installer scheme are Gas Safe Registered.

+Leadership

+Worcester Bosch is led by Chief Executive Officer Carl Arntzen.
+In December 2025 it was announced that Carl Arntzen would retire at the end of March 2026, with Jo Shepherd, current sales and marketing director, appointed to succeed him.

 Company premises

 In 2009 it was announced that the company had applied for planning permission to relocate its Warndon headquarters to a new site near junction 6 of the M5.
 In an interview, the leader of the Wychavon District Council provided some support for the proposed move, stating "Strategically, Wychavon recognises the absolute necessity to retain Bosch and formulate its expansion in the Worcester area."
 However, in 2012, it was reported that the company would not be relocating, for economic reasons.
 Three years later, the company opened a new distribution centre in Warndon, which consolidated two previous sites.